Ipswich Railway Modellers Association

 Grafton Group

-Grafton-on-Sea - OO (Available for exhibition)
+Llwyndre Rhaeadre - Grafton Waterfall 009 (Available for exhibition)

 Picture

+A typical Welsh narrow gauge slate mine scene in OO9.
+1:76 scale (4mm to foot).
+The 2ft 3in narrow gauge line is now a tourist attraction for the waterfall, viaduct and slate mine tour.
 The short head shunt remains where the mining spoil was tipped into the valley.
 The valley is not as deep as it was.

 RHAEADR is waterfall but as far as we know the word LLWYNDRE doesn't exist as such in Welsh.